 NMN is like other vitamins and nutrients; when you stop taking it, your body will return to its normal state and produce only what naturally occurs at a younger age.
 There is no withdrawal effect or other side effects.

-The NMN supplements on the market are excellent for those looking to make their body more efficient at producing energy, increasing metabolism, and repairing DNA and cell damage.
-NMN is converted into NAD inside the cells and activates sirtuins—a protein responsible for DNA, cell repair, and healthy body cell function.
+NMN supplements are great for those seeking more energy, a faster metabolism, and better DNA and cell repair.
+NMN turns into NAD in your cells and triggers sirtuins, special proteins that help repair DNA and keep cells healthy.
 Is it an easy-to-use, quickly absorbed into your system so you can feel its effects almost instantly–and best yet?
 The low molecular weight nature of this nutrient means that it passes through cell membranes effortlessly.

 Bottom Line